jackfranklin/javascriptplayground.com/_posts/2015-10-15-authoring-modules-in-es6.md

 redirect_from: "/blog/2016/10/authoring-modules-in-es6/"
 ---

+**Update: this post was updated on 09/11/2015 to use Babel 6, rather than Babel 5.**

 I've spoken and written previously about using tools like [jspm](http://jspm.io) to let you write web applications in ES6 and take care of the details, leaving you free to focus on writing your app and not the tooling around it.
 Today we're going to talk about how we can author and publish modules written in ES6, but doing so in a way that's generic enough to allow the consumer to use your module in Node or through a client side library like jspm, Webpack or Browserify.

 The process isn't as complicated as you might imagine; thankfully we can offload most of the work to Babel, and the only requirement on our part is to run our ES6 through Babel before publishing the module to npm.